Traditionally a natural way to heat

 Low emission factor

-The impact of air pollution on our health and our environment is so enormous that air pollution is the second biggest environmental problem after climate change.
-Compared to other energy sources, firewood has a low emission factor with a very low primary energy factor of 0.2.
+The impact of air pollution on our health and the environment is so enormous that air pollution, after climate change, is the biggest environmental problem.
+Firewood has a low emission factor compared to other energy sources like coal.
+Additionally, there are technological solutions available that can help reduce the emissions of fine particles.

 Reducing emissions from wood combustion